BryTheWiseGuy/vapor-game-store-cli/README.md

 ## Installation

 **NOTE:** Python v3.8 is required to use this application.
-Please see the official Python documentation for instructions on how to ensure Python v3.8 is installed and configured on your machine
+Please see the official Python documentation for instructions on how to ensure Python v3.8 is installed and configured on your machine.

 To install and use this application, please follow the steps below:

 1. Fork this repository, and clone it to your own virtual environment
-2. Once cloning is complete, navigate to the main directory and run `pipenv install`
+2. Once cloning is complete, navigate to the applications directory and run `pipenv install`
     - This should install ipdb, alembic, sqlalchemy, and tabulate v0.9.0
 3. Once dependencies are installed open up the code in your preferred editor
 4. Run `pipenv shell` to enter into the Python shell